Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/running-workloads-with-x-spot.md

-# Running workloads with X-Spot
+# Running workloads with Compute Optimizer

-In most production environments, X-Spot will be integrated with the scheduler for frictionless adoption, but it would still be possilbe leverage `exorun` manually since it is will be on on every users' PATH on X-Spot controllers by default.
+In most production environments, Compute Optimizer will be integrated with the scheduler for frictionless adoption, but it would still be possilbe leverage `exorun` manually since it is will be on on every users' PATH on Compute Optimizer controllers by default.

 > **Note:**
 >